-In my previous post on Prometheus and Thanos, I covered the sidecar architecture — Thanos Sidecar runs alongside Prometheus, uploads TSDB blocks to object storage, and exposes data to the Querier.
-It works beautifully for clusters with stable connectivity to your central infrastructure.
+In my previous post on Prometheus and Thanos, I set up the sidecar architecture.
+Thanos Sidecar runs next to Prometheus, uploads TSDB blocks to object storage, and exposes data to the Querier over gRPC.
+For clusters sitting in the same datacenter with a fat, stable link to your central infrastructure, it’s lovely.
+Everything pulls.
+Everything talks to everything.
+Life is good.

-- Stable network connectivity for block uploads
+- The network stays up long enough for those block uploads to finish

-Enter Thanos Receive
+Thanos Receive flips the direction

 flowchart TD